Top 6 Pokemon Cards: Gym Challenge Expansion

 We all love Mewtwo, but his Base Set card lacked the oomph needed for competitive play.
 Rocket's Mewtwo (strange they didn't use Giovanni) remedies the situation by warping in with a nice 70 HP, and being the first-ever card to have three attacks!

-- (1 energy) Juxtapose can really irk opponents.
-If you win a coin flip, you switch the damage counters on Mewtwo and the opponent, allowing you to transfer the pain of your battle-scarred Pokemon to a fresh foe!
+- Juxtapose (1 energy) If you win a coin flip, you switch the damage counters on Mewtwo and the opponent, allowing you to transfer the pain of your battle-scarred Pokemon to a fresh foe!

-- (2 energy) A more conventional attack, Hypnoblast pumps out 20 damage and has half a chance to put the Defending Pokemon to sleep.
+- Hypnoblast (2 energy) Pumps out 20 damage and has half a chance to put the Defending Pokemon to sleep.

-- (4 energy) Very few Basic Pokemon learn such intimidating moves as Psyburn, which seizes 60 damage!
+- Psyburn (4 energy) Very few Basic Pokemon learn intimidating moves like Psyburn, which seizes 60 damage!

 A versatile and game-changing card, Rocket's Mewtwo ushered in a new era for the TCG.